 With just a few ingredients, you can enjoy this vivid purple daikon salad with golden beets and bok choy.
-Crunchy and colorful, it’s pulled together with sesame-ginger dressing.
+Crunchy and colorful, this delectable daikon and golden beet salad recipe is pulled together with sesame-ginger dressing.

 Purple daikon is a type of radish, that like its colorful cousin, watermelon radish, is becoming more widely available.
 Don’t let the dull purple exterior put you off — cut open, it reveals an appealing white, lavender, and purple pattern.

 Purple daikon not only looks good, but it tastes fantastic and has a delectable crispness.
 In the realm of radishes its flavor is mildly peppery, though once in a while you might get one that packs a little more heat.
 The skin is thin, so simply scrub it and leave it on for extra color and fiber.